-The faculty could give such an option to students, thanks to Project-Based Learning (PBL) designed by VIT University.
-In PBL, the faculty has an option to make students take up a project, instead of using the traditional form of evaluation, that can result in a working model or a conference paper or a journal publication.
+The faculty offering that class could give such an option to students, thanks to Project Based Learning (PBL) designed by VIT University.
+In PBL, the faculty has an option to make students take up a project instead of traditional form of evaluation that can result in a working model or a conference paper or a journal publication.

 The students made miniature models of gravity dams, arch dams and super-passage and in that process learned a lot about it.
 “We learned each and every concept of it which I think we will all remember it more effectively than theory based learning” says Mr. Shivam Sharma, who was part of the team that made a model of super-passage.

 Ms. Laksha Sharma, whose team made a model of gravity dam, was all excited when she talked about the project her team did for that class.
 “Our group made the model of a gravity dam using ply wood, galvanized iron sheet and Plaster of Paris.
 Inquisition is the first step towards creating something.
 We gained an indepth knowledge of the subject as well as the structure that we were trying to construct.
 We clearly understood the functions of all the components of a gravity dam.
 Moreover the sense of satisfaction that is felt on seeing one’s thoughts shape up into an actual form is not so regularly witnessed in a traditional teaching approach.
 Hence as an engineering student I feel that this type of approach is more effective in enhancing the learning outcomes of the students.”